Compound exercises and movements in a workout have many benefits.

 Compound exercises are the most efficient training to build overall strength.

-In this study, researches looked into the effect of compound physical activity on muscular strength in middle-aged obese women with over 30 percent excess body fat.
+In this study, researchers looked into the effect of compound physical activity on muscular strength in middle-aged obese women with over 30 percent excess body fat.

 For example, leg muscular strength improved 25 percent in the experimental group compared to 3 percent in the control group.